 Read our article below for more information on where our graduates are working and how opportunities for those with coding skills are far and wide, with open roles across industries.

-Written by Maddie Salata
+Original post, written by Maddie Salata

 As current or aspiring software engineers, it’s easy to find news of Big Tech layoffs and potential economic uncertainty worrisome.
 But despite the headlines, it’s still a great time to pursue a career in software engineering.
 In fact, demand for tech talent — and specifically, software engineers — continues to grow.